adamrossnelson/MacLearn/README.md

 The files in subfolder [KerasTemplate](https://github.com/adamrossnelson/MacLearn/auto2dta/) illustrate machine learning with `sonar.csv`.
 The goal is to predict if a sonar signal is detecting either a metal cynlinder or a rock.
 This example uses a neural network, it is based on guidance at [Machine Learning Mastery](https://machinelearningmastery.com).

 The files in subfoder [Whimsical](https://github.com/adamrossnelson/MacLearn/whimsical/) are tinkerings that follow from this [Anaconda tutorial](https://know.anaconda.com/rs/387-XNW-688/images/ML.html).
+Maybe you're a fan of replication science?
+This might be called replication tutorials.

 # Example Datasets